benman64/subprocess/README.md

 - `CTRL_BREAK_EVENT` is sent for SIGTERM & terminate() functions on windows.
 - fixed invalid handles when launching a python script that then launches new processes.
+- new `kIsWin32` constant to help avoid ifdef use.
+- Documentation wording to be more confident as the library is looking pretty good, and I haven't felt like changing much of the API.

 # 0.3.0